DasNaCl/csc/popl/revs/rebuttal.md

 > - 492: Have the results in *Sec.
 4* been proven over arbitrary trace models,
 >   or only over the model described in *Sec.
 3*?

-The results here are arbitrary, there is no connection to the case study or Section 3, i.e., this works for any kind of property and the quantification on classes is arbitrary.
+The results here work for arbitrary trace models, there is no connection to the case study or Section 3, i.e., this works for any kind of property and the quantification on classes is arbitrary.

 > - 594: $\vdash \gamma^{L}_{L + L} : \mathbb{C}_{1} \cap \mathbb{C}_{2}$ doesn't typecheck.

-We suspect that the notation is confusing, because after checking we still believe that this "typechecks".
+We do not see why this does not "typecheck".

 > - 605: What precisely does it mean for the languages to assume CCT holds?